nagyist/cloudant-QueryObjc/README.md

 OS X. It works in concert with [CDTDatastore][2], it's not a standalone querying engine.

 Cloudant Query is inspired by MongoDB's query implementation, so users of MongoDB should feel at home using Cloudant Query in their mobile applications.
-Where behaviours differ, the Mobile version of Cloudant Query tries to stick to what Cloudant Query does in the Cloudant Service rather than MongoDB's behavior.

 The aim is that the query you use on our cloud-based database works for your mobile application.